LDNReview

 This kebab-like, charcoal-grilled pork skewer comes with vermicelli noodles, a bouquet of herbs, and a completely lickable peanut dip.
 The minced pork—moulded on to a stick before being grilled to juicy result—is reminiscent of a kofta, but comes with fizzingly fresh mint, coriander, and lettuce leaves so you can make your own meaty, crunchy, peanutty parcels.

-Eat Vietnam Bar-B-Grill review image
+Eat Vietnam Bar-B-Grill image

 photo credit: Aleksandra Boruch